magic-sph/pizza/README.md

 # Foreword

-* **pizza** is a high-performance numerical code that quasi-geostrophic and non-rotating convection in a 2-D annulus geometry. pizza solves for the Navier-Stokes equation including Coriolis force couple with a temperature equation under the Boussinesq approximation.
+* **pizza** is a high-performance numerical code for quasi-geostrophic and non-rotating convection in a 2-D annulus geometry. pizza solves for the Navier-Stokes equation including Coriolis force coupled with a temperature equation and/or an equation for the chemical composition under the Boussinesq approximation.

-* **pizza** uses Chebyshev polynomials in the radial direction and Fourier decomposition in the azimuthal direction.
+* **pizza** uses either a Chebyshev collocation or a sparse Chebyshev formulation in the radial direction and a Fourier decomposition in the azimuthal direction.
 Several Implicit-Explicit (IMEX) time-steppers are implemented including multistep time schemes (Crank-Nicolson-Adams Bashforth, Semi-implicit Backward Difference) as well as IMEX Runge-Kutta schemes.

 * **pizza** is written in Fortran and designed to be used on supercomputing clusters.
 It requires [CMake](https://cmake.org) [MPI](http://www.open-mpi.org/), [FFTW](http://www.fftw.org) and [LAPACK](http://www.netlib.org/lapack/) to be compiled and executed.
 Postprocessing functions written in python (requiring [matplotlib](http://matplotlib.org/) and [scipy](http://www.scipy.org/)) are also provided to allow a useful data analysis.